mahmoudsebak/PixelShooter/README.md

 # Pixel Shooter
-A simple two-player atari game fully coded with x86 assembly
+A simple two-player atari game fully coded with x86 16-bit assembly.
+Developed for the Microprocessor course in the college.

 ## Description
 The purpose of the game is to either kill the enemy, or to survive with more health than the enemy before the time ends (60 seconds).